Quantamyt/Skidlist/README.md

-# Skidlist
+# Hall Of skids

-Hall of shame
+This repository curates a compilation of individuals who have been recognized as "skids" within different online communities.

+--